of you who like to listen to Dubroom Radio,

 rhythmically chanting on top of it.
 It's a

 has been the foundation for a popular style

 such as Hip-Hop.

-you can let people listen to, when they want
+people listen to, when they want to know

-just ten tracks, but the fact that the disc
+album contains just ten tracks, but the fact

 The record starts with PICK UP THE

 ROCKERS.
 "Rockers today, you will love

 it tomorrow", Tapper chants on top of a